minerwillyuk/simple-test/Documentation/BRANCHES.md

 ### COMPARING BRANCHES

+Range operators (.. and ...) are used when compare branches using diffing.

     >git diff branchA..branchB

 Show difference between tips of both branches

     >git diff branchA...branchB

-Show difference between last common ancestor of branchA and branchB and tip of brancb
+Show difference between last common ancestor of _branchA_ and _branchB_ and tip of brancb

+GOTCHA: Note that the range operators act differently when using git log.
+Don't get caught out!

 ### BRANCH PROTECTIONS